Alessandro Cardelli

-Alessandro Cardelli (born 7 May 1991) is a Sammarinese politician and one of the Captains Regent with Mirko Dolcini.
-Their joint terms was from 1 October 2020 until 1 April 2021.
-He was the youngest state leader in the world, and also was the only head of state under 30 years of age as for 2021.
+Alessandro Cardelli (born 7 May 1991) is a Sammarinese politician and one of the Captains Regent with Mirko Dolcini, serving from 1 October 2020 until 1 April 2021.
+During his tenure, he was the youngest state leader in the world and the only head of state under 30 years of age at the time.

 Life

 Born in Italy, he grew up in Borgo Maggiore in San Marino.
 Graduated in 2015 in Law from the Libera Università Internazionale degli Studi Sociali Guido Carli in Rome, he worked as a lawyer and notary in the Republic of San Marino.

 At the age of 18 he enrolled to the Sammarinese Christian Democratic Party, formerly a member of the Governing Council of this party youth movement.

 Following the political elections of 11 November 2012 he became a Member of the Grand and General Council for his party and was sworn in by the Heads of State on 5 December 2012 at the age of 21 years and 212 days, becoming the youngest parliamentarian in the history of the Republic.

-In the general elections of November 20, 2016 he was re-elected as a Member of the Great and General Council.
-On 20 December 2016 he was appointed Group Leader of the Council Group of the Christian Democratic Party of San Marino for the XVIII legislature.
+In the general elections of 20 November 2016, he was re-elected as a Member of the Great and General Council.
+On 20 December 2016, he was appointed Group Leader of the Council Group of the Christian Democratic Party of San Marino for the XVIII legislature.